glutengo/rendering-strategies/backend/res/posts/rendering-strategies/rendering-strategies.md

 ## Server Side Rendering (SSR)

-The complete opposite of CSR lies in Server Side Rendering (SSR).
+The complete opposite of CSR lies in server side rendering (SSR).

 > "Server rendering generates the full HTML for a page on the server in response to navigation.
 This avoids additional round-trips for data fetching and templating on the client, since it’s handled before the browser gets a response." <sup>[[1]](#ref-1)</sup>